bigelod/HaloCEWXR/README.md

 *  -> webservices.dll
 *  -> ws2_32.dll
 *  -> ws2help.dll
-* Install Halo CE on WinlatorXR, make sure it works first
+* Install Halo CE on WinlatorXR, make sure it works first without the VR mod
 * Copy the VR, fonts, chimera / strings.dll, and d3d9.dll DEBUG version to the Halo install directory on Quest WinlatorXR (don't install the modified large memory EXEs, they don't seem to work)
 * Install Wine MONO
 * Right-click and make a shortcut to halo.exe
 * Close the container and open the shortcut for Halo CE WXR instead

--> Current ideal settings for the Halo shortcut are 1400x1400, DXVK 1.10.3 async (async ON) 30 FPS limit, Direct3D and Visual C++ 2010 uses Native (Windows), rest stay Builtin (Wine), Box64 Preset: Intermediate
+-> Current ideal settings for the Halo shortcut are 1400x1400, DXVK 1.10.1 async (async ON), Direct3D and Visual C++ 2010 uses Native (Windows), rest stay Builtin (Wine), Box64 Preset: Intermediate

 -> In-game audio settings set to LOW for both variety and quality

--> Do not touch the video resolution setting in-game (breaks the red pixel otherwise)

 -> If using the dsoal mod (recommended for audio latency issues) you will likely need another MSVC++ runtime but I am unsure which one, you can just install the [All-In-One](https://github.com/abbodi1406/vcredist) on your container